 - Sustaining Arctic Observing Network (SAON) was initiated by IASC and the Arctic Monitoring and Assessment Programme (AMAP) in 2007 and is now managed by a SAON Board, with the Arctic Council appointing the Chair and IASC appointing the Vice-Chair.
 Secretarial support is provided by AMAP and IASC.

-- To ensure the factual content and scientific quality of Arctic Council reports and assessments, the IASC Executive Secretary coordinated or is coordinating the scientific review of the Arctic Resilience Report (ARR), the 2nd Arctic Human Development Report (AHDR II) and the Adaptation Actions for a Changing Arctic (AACA) assessment.
+- To ensure the factual content and scientific quality of Arctic Council reports and assessments, IASC coordinates the scientific review of some Arctic Council reports and assessments.

-- IASC has participated in all meetings of the Arctic Council Task Force on Science Cooperation and on the invitation of the chairs the Executive Secretary presented status reports on the International Polar Partnership Initiative (IPPI) and an overview of the lessons learnt from the International Polar Year (IPY).
+- IASC has participated in all Arctic Council Senior Arctic Official and Ministerial meetings, as well as meetings of the Arctic Council Task Force on Science Cooperation and on the invitation of the chairs the Executive Secretary presented status reports on the International Polar Partnership Initiative (IPPI) and an overview of the lessons learned from the International Polar Year (IPY).

 A detail report on IASC´s recent interactions with the Arctic Council can be found here: IASC_Observer_Report_Arctic_Council.pdf